sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 # Introduction

-Let's start with a truism: there is no right-wrong approach to scaling up a blockchain and increasing its transactions per second (TPS).
+Let's start with a truism: there is no black-and-white approach to scaling up a blockchain and increasing its transactions per second (TPS).
 Just as with any software system, there is a series of trade-offs to be made, based on restrictions and available tools and technologies.